Agriculture Important Update: SEYF Information! Read below.

 Agriculture Program Mission:

-The purpose of the Osceola Middle School agriculture program is to provide opportunities and experiences in agriscience that meet the needs of the students through the three circle model of agriculture education: instruction, Supervised Agricultural Experience (SAE), and Future Farmers of America (FFA).
-SAE and FFA are important aspects of agriculture education, and allow students to fully experience and demonstrate mastery of classroom instruction.
-The program’s goal is to prepare students for careers in agriculture, further education, and entrepreneurship through the use of instruction in a variety of areas including: animal science, careers in agriculture, and horticulture.
+The purpose of the Osceola Middle School agriculture program is to provide opportunities and experiences in agriscience that meet the needs of the students through a three circle model of agriculture education which includes Leadership the Supervised Agricultural Experience (SAE) and horticulture.
+The SAE is an important aspect of agriculture education and allows students to fully experience and demonstrate mastery of classroom instruction.
+The program’s goal is to prepare students for careers in agriculture, further education, and entrepreneurship through the use of instruction.

-The landlab is an integral part of the agriscience program.
-Students will be expected to be ready to work in the landlab any day class is held.
+The Horticulture Park or HP is an integral part of the agriscience program.
+Students will be expected to be ready to work in the HP any day class is held.
 Please make sure you are dressed appropriately for the weather and within the dress code.
-Some days will require closed-toed shoes for participation.
+All days will require closed-toed shoes for participation.
+Please bring a water bottle for hydration.
+Our department now has carbon filtered water to fill the water bottle for each student.

 The National FFA Organization is the agricultural leadership organization associated with agriscience classes.
 Dues will be collected and more information will be available shortly.
 Participation in the FFA gives you the opportunity to compete in agriculturally-themed contests, become a chapter officer, compete at the SouthEastern Youth Fair, and much more.
 Please consider joining the FFA.
 Be on the lookout for more information soon!